Meshi Chavez

 Introduction to Dance

-This entry-level dance course introduces movement techniques, improvisation/composition, performance, experiential anatomy, and history of 20th century American modern dance.
+This entry-level dance course introduces movement techniques, improvisation/composition, performance, experiential anatomy, and the history of dance.
 Students develop flexibility, strength, coordination, rhythm, and vocabulary in the modern idiom.
 Concepts of time, space, energy, and choreographic form are presented through improvisation and become the basis for a final choreographic project.
 Readings, research, and reflective and critical writing about dance performance round out the experience.
 2 hrs. lect./3 hrs. lab

 Terms Taught